SCRIPT (markup): BookMaster

 Bookmaster is an IBM product, "designed for high-volume in-house publishing applications", that extends the GML Starter Set of DCF.
 It consists of "a rich set of GML vocabulary for creating complex document layouts."
 Bookmaster runs under the z/VM and z/OS operating systems.

+Although IBM no longer supports BookMaster, there is software to convert old BookMaster documents to HTML.

 BookManager

 BookManager is a family of products for producing and reading online books.
 BookManager BUILD/MVS and BookManager BUILD/VM are layered on top of SCRIPT and BookMaster and can run on z/VM and z/OS.
 Other BookManager BUILD products for generating text run on Linux, Windows or OS/2 and convert files produced by various word processors to BookManager format.
 BookManager Read products for viewing text run on a variety of systems.
 BookManager BookServer is a multi-platform system to "serve your electronic books to HTML browsers."

 BookManager electronic documents typically have filenames ending with the extension .BOO.
 IBM offers several no charge tools to work with and read BookManager documents including a reader/viewer called IBM Softcopy Reader.
-An independent developer, Ken Bowling, created and released software that uses IBM's BookManager code libraries to convert BookManager documents to PDF.
+An independent developer, Kev Bowling, created and released software that uses IBM's BookManager code libraries to convert BookManager documents to PDF.